Born: November 30, 1943

 Five years later, Malick returned with Days of Heaven (1978).
 Featuring Richard Gere and Brooke Adams as farm laborers in the Panhandle, the film was hailed for its lush cinematography and symbolic imagery.
 Days of Heaven cemented Malick as a unique filmmaker and storyteller who told his narrative and expressed emotions and themes through image and sound, rather than dialogue.
 Malick received the Best Director prize at the Cannes Film Festival for the drama, which also took home a Best Cinematography Oscar.

-As The Thin Red Line garnered the most commercial success for the director thus far, Malick seized an opportunity to finance The New World (2005), a script he had been developing since the 1970s.
+Following the success of The Thin Red Line, Malick seized an opportunity to finance The New World (2005), a script he had been developing since the 1970s.
 The New World, a dramatization of American colonization over Native Americans in the 17th century, focused mainly on Pocahontas and her relationships with John Smith (Colin Farrell) and John Rolfe (Christian Bale).

 Malick's The Tree of Life (2011) is an audacious and visually breathtaking family drama starring Brad Pitt and Sean Penn which won the Palme D'or, the coveted top prize at the 2011 Cannes Film Festival.
 He also received a 2012 Academy Award nomination for Best Achievement in Directing.